-Welcome!
-This post is part 2 of a three-part series on building and managing a marketing budget:
+Welcome back!
+This post is part two of a three-part series on building and managing a marketing budget.

 - Part 1: Best Practices for Organizing Your Marketing Budget

 - Part 2: Best Practices for Building Out a Marketing Budget [below]

 - Part 3: Best Practices for Managing Your Marketing Budget

 Note: this guide is written with marketing teams of 10 or more in mind.

 This the second installment of our budgeting blog series that covers all the essentials from budget structure to management tips.
 Marketing budgets don’t just show where funds are invested: they’re the ultimate expression of strategy for any marketing organization.
 Having an optimized budget is vital and we’ll make sure you get there.

 In this post, we’ll provide recommendations for building out a marketing budget.
 These are things to keep in mind as you itemize a marketing budget with all the activities and funds to support your marketing strategy for the upcoming quarter or year.

 As we learned in the previous post, the primary goal of structuring your marketing budget is turning chaos into order.
 Developing a rock-solid budget organization brings your investment numbers from chaos to decision-driving assets.